101companies/101rails/README.md

     apt-get install curl nodejs build-essenstial libxslt-dev libxml2-dev mongodb

-For OSX there are such dependencies:
+For OSX there are such dependencies, that can be installed via [homebrew](http://brew.sh/):

     brew install mongodb node